claracarlier/claracarlier.github.io/_pages/publications.md

 ***

-## In progress
+## In preparation

-* **Sequential Monte Carlo methods using a surrogate model: an application to calibration of AD/ADAS simulator** in collaboration with Arnaud Franju and Matthieu Lerasle
+* **Sequential Monte Carlo methods using a surrogate model** in collaboration with Arnaud Franju and Matthieu Lerasle, soon on arXiv
-* **Function-on-scalar regression** in collaboration with Hugo Chardon
+* **Function-on-scalar regression** in collaboration with Hugo Chardon, soon on arXiv